unkemptArc99/cs7641-project/docs/midterm-report.md

 ## Overview
 ### Introduction and Background
 Our project revolves around identifying the breeds of dogs in images.
-There will be two aspects to the project: classifying dog breeds with an input image using a neural network, and using unsupervised learning algorithms to cluster dogs based on image features.
-The former project already can be done well provided there is sufficient training data, but a main goal of ours is to create a unique algorithm in the latter part that is comparable to the supervised learning algorithm.
-Our dataset contains images of multiple dog breeds, along with their corresponding breed and if they were originally used as training data, testing data, or validation data.
+Our project consists of four components, all of which are individual methods of classifying dog breeds: using a neural network, using transfer learning, and using KMeans to sort the data into clusters with and without feature descriptors.
+Our primary goal of the project is to produce an unsupervised learning algorithm that performs comparably to our supervised learning algorithms.
+There are three datasets currently in use, all of which contain pictures of dogs along with labels of their corresponding breeds.
+In addition, one provides splits for how the data was originally used as training data, testing data, or validation data.
 ### Problem Definition
 The purpose of this project is to investigate the effectiveness of methods we are learning in class with classifying dog breeds.
-In particular, we wish to compare standard supervised methods in their accuracy and efficiency to unsupervised methods relying on feature creation using the input images.
+In particular, we wish to compare standard supervised learning methods in their accuracy and efficiency to unsupervised learning methods relying on feature detection of the input images.

 ## Data Exploration and Cleaning